Sanrax/flashcart-guides/docs/cart-guides/r4ds.md

     These carts are limited to SD-class cards, meaning only up to 2GB size cards will work. **SDHC and SDXC (cards above 2GB) will not work.**

+!!! info

+    The M3 Simply has identical hardware to an original R4.
+Therefore, it can use the same WoodR4 kernel!

 ### Setup Guide:

 1. Format the SD card you are using by following [this guide.](https://wiki.hacks.guide/wiki/Formatting_an_SD_card)